microsoft/semantic-kernel/docs/decisions/0040-optional-message-tag-insertion.md

 ## Considered Options

 - Encode input variables and function return values by default.
-- Require developers handle the encoding.
+- Recommend developers use CData sections where content may be unsafe.

 ## Decision Outcome